suboor123/session-app/README.md

 ```

 Setup firebase config

-create a file firebase-config.js and paste your firebase configuration in there
+create a file `firebase-config.js` in the main directory and paste your firebase configuration in there

 ```
 import { initializeApp } from 'firebase/app';